cadazab/Pant-form/README.md

-##Pantaenius Form
+#Pantaenius Form

-For use in web pages using PHP. the data entered on the form will be sent to Pantaenius.
+For use in web pages using PHP.

-###Special Indications

-The script *mail.php* must be running and the *php.ini* must be configured to sent emails.
+The data entered on the form will be sent to Pantaenius.